-24In the United States, profits from stock-option exercise are treated like wage income (and hence are deductible from profits for the corporation and taxed like wage income for the individual).
-In Canada, stock-options profits are not deductible for corporations and are in effect taxed very similarly to capital gains for most individuals upon exercise (but are fully reported and included in wages and salaries in the income tax statistics we have used).
+30In the United States, profits from stock-option exercise are treated like wage income (and hence are deductible from profits for the corporation and taxed like wage income for the individual).
+In Canada, stock options profits are not deductible for corporations and are in effect taxed very similarly to capital gains for most individuals upon exercise (but are fully reported and included in wages and salaries in the income tax statistics we have used).
 In effect, 75% of stock-option exercise gains are taxable from 1990 to 1999 (50% before 1988, and 66.6% in 1988 and 1989).
 Over the course of 2000, the share of taxable stock-option gains was reduced to 50%.

-25Published statistics in Taxation Statistics on aggregate stock options show that they represented less than 0.1% of total wages up to the year 1992.
+31Published statistics in Taxation Statistics on aggregate stock options show that they represented less than 0.1% of total wages up to the year 1992.
 Hence stock options can clearly not explain the spike of 1987-1989 when top wage shares increased by more than one percentage point.
 We present evidence only since 1995 because we have to rely on special computations prepared for this study directly by the Canadian Customs and Revenue Agency.
 Note also that one reason for the increase in the value of stock-option exercises in the late 1990s is the increase in stock market prices at that time.

-26 It is therefore very likely that stock options in the United States, which receive a more favorable tax treatment than in Canada, also represent a large share of wages and salaries reported at the top.
+32 It is therefore very likely that stock options in the United States, which receive a more favorable treatment than in Canada, also represent a large share of wages and salaries reported at the top.

-It is important to note, however, that stock options, like realized capital gains, are not an annual flow of income.
-As a result, top income and wage shares produced by ranking taxpayers including stock options might be upward biased as those with stock options have incomes that are unusually high in that particular year.
-As Canadian tax statistics report separately the value of stock option exercises, we can cast light on this phenomenon.27 We can first recompute top wage shares by excluding exercised stock options (both in the numerator and denominator).
-These top wage shares excluding stock options are reported in panel B of Table D5.
+option exercises, we can cast light on this phenomenon.33 We can first recompute top wage shares by excluding exercised stock options (both in the numerator and denominator).
+These top wage shares excluding stock options are reported on panel B of Table D5.
 However, stock options do represent compensation for labor services and excluding them completely leads to an underestimation of top employment income shares.
 Therefore, the most satisfactory way to proceed is perhaps to exclude stock options in the ranking of individuals but add back stock options (both in the numerator and denominator) when computing shares.
 This method eliminates the upward bias due to lumpiness of stock option exercises while taking into account stock options.
-The top wage shares computed in this way are reported in Panel C of Table D5 and the fraction of stock options for each group (groups defined by ranking of employment income excluding stock options) is reported in Panel D. The salient findings of Table D5 are illustrated in Figure 11.
-Panel A of Figure 11 shows that the fraction of stock options in employment income is much lower when individuals are ranked by employment income excluding stock options.
+The top wage shares computed in this way are reported in Panel C of Table D5 and the fraction of stock options for each group (groups defined by ranking of employment income excluding stock options) is reported on Panel D. The salient findings of Table D5 are illustrated in Figure 14.
+Panel A of Figure 14 shows that the fraction of stock options in employment income is much lower when individuals are ranked by employment income excluding stock options.
 Even in 2000, the fraction of stock options is only around 10% for the top wage groups when ranked excluding stock options.
 Interestingly, the share of stock options peaks for group P99.9-99.99 and decreases at the very top.
 This is in stark contrast with the case where stock options are included in ranking.
 In the latter case, the share of stock options is steadily increasing as we move up toward the top.
-This shows that there is substantial re-ranking when stock options are excluded.28 The concentration of stock options, while still substantial, is less extreme when individuals are ranked excluding stock options.
+This shows that there is substantial re-ranking when stock options are excluded.34 The concentration of stock options, while still substantial, is less extreme when individuals are ranked excluding stock options.
 The top 1% wage earners (ranked excluding stock options) exercise about two thirds of stock options.

-27 Such an analysis is unfortunately impossible for the United States where stock option exercises are never reported separately in tax or earnings statistics.
-28 The dotted lines in Panel A of Figure 11 show that the same phenomenon was present in 1995
+33 Such an analysis is unfortunately impossible for the United States where stock option exercises are never reported separately in tax or earnings statistics.